gperonato/GHCitySim/README.md

 Set of Grasshopper components for interfacing with CitySim, an urban-scale building energy simulation tool.

 GHCitySim requires [GHPython](http://www.food4rhino.com/app/ghpython "GhPython"), [Ladybug and Honeybee](http://www.food4rhino.com/app/ladybug-honeybee "Ladybug + Honeybee") to be installed.
-A copy of the components from Ladybug and Honeybee needed to run GHCitySim is contained in this repository.
+A copy of the components from Ladybug and Honeybee (v.
+0.0.59) needed to run GHCitySim is contained in this repository.

 The GHCitySim components are saved both as compiled GH components (/userObjects) and source code (/src).
 To install, just drag and drop the files in the /UserObjects directory onto the Grasshopper canvas.